Power Automate: SharePoint OData Filter Queries for DateTime & utcNow() [Examples]

 dateTime gt '@{utcNow()}'

-// Use 'ge' to include current time
+// Use 'ge' to include the exact current second

 Result